dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 ### 4. Run the ng add command for the UKIS core-ui
-- First you have to match the dependency of rxjs ([for ukis-frontend-libraries@10.1.0](package.json)), to do this you need to run
+- First you have to match the dependency of rxjs ([for ukis-frontend-libraries](package.json)), to do this you need to run
 ```
-npm install rxjs@6.6.7
+npm install rxjs@<version>
 ```
 - Then run
 ```
-ng add @dlr-eoc/core-ui@10.1.0 --project=project-tutorial-map
+ng add @dlr-eoc/core-ui@<version> --project=project-tutorial-map
 ```
+to add files and styles from ukis-frontend-libraries in the desired version.

 - Answer the promt with `Y`
 - In this tutorial more additional options of the core-ui ng add like routing are not required.
 - [for more information see core-ui ng-add](projects/core-ui/schematics/ng-add/schema.json)